Writing Seminars

 demonstrates how to eliminate wordiness, condense information, and maintain meaningful content.

 demystifies this critical element of academic writing and demonstrates how to communicate the purpose of your paper clearly and concisely.
-Every paper requires a clear identifiable thesis statement.
+Every paper requires a clear identifiable argument.

 is a review of what to check before you submit your written work.